mapeditor/tiled/docs/reference/tmx-map-format.rst

 <terrain>
 ^^^^^^^^^

+**Deprecated:** This element has been deprecated since Tiled 1.5, in favour of the :ref:`tmx-wangcolor` element.

 -  **name:** The name of the terrain type.
 -  **tile:** The local tile-id of the tile that represents the terrain